frazer-lab/cardips-ipsc-eqtl/README.md

 # cardips-ipsc-eqtl

-CARDIPS iPSC eQTL study.
+This repository contains the code for the CARDIPS iPSC eQTL study.
+This code starts after most of the computationally intensive/time-consuming data processing steps like alignment, variant calling, expression estimate, etc. The repository mainly consists of Jupyter notebooks although there is also a command line script for running EMMAX and a few small data files.

 ## Dependencies

-You'll need to install this project's Python package `ciepy` included in this repo using either `python setup.py install` or `python setup.py develop`.
+If you want to run some of the code here, you'll need to install this project's Python package `ciepy` included in this repo using either `python setup.py install` or `python setup.py develop`.
+The notebooks in this repo will only run as-is on the Frazer lab cluster though with some minor modifications (mainly specifying some paths to data) it should be possible to run them elsewhere.

 ## Directories

 ### `ciepy`

-Project-specific Python package.
+Project-specific Python package needed to run some of the code here.

 ### `misc`